 Important troubleshooting hint!!!

-Since operational amplifiers such as the 4558 are biased with 4.5 volts in this type of circuit, ALL input and output pins will idle at 4.5 volts or half the main supply voltage.
+Since operational amplifiers such as the 4558 are biased with 4.5 volts (or some voltage close) in this type of circuit, ALL input and output pins will idle at the same voltage.
 If not, the opamp is not functioning.
 If you suspect a bad opamp, take a voltmeter and measure the voltage on all four inputs and two outputs (if both sections of the chip are used).
-All the pins should be very close to 4.5 volts.
+All the pins should be idling at the same voltage.
 If not, either the opamp is bad or some other external component is defective.
 Either open or shorted.

 The 4558 Operational Amplifier